-Kale chips are a real satisfying low-carb snack for hubby and me.
-The air fryer works out perfect for a one-time quantity, and when I want to make a bigger batch, I bake kale chips in the oven.
+Kale chips are a really satisfying low-carb snack for hubby and me.
+The air fryer works out perfectly for a one-time quantity, and when I want to make a bigger batch, I bake kale chips in the oven.
 I've included both methods, so pick whichever works best for you.

-So, if you thought kale was only meant for soups and salads, give these air fryer kale chips a try- you'll be pleasantly surprised!
+So, if you thought kale was only meant for soups and salads, try these air fryer kale chips- you'll be pleasantly surprised!

-For more easy and healthy air-fried vegetable recipes, check out this recipe collection: Best Air Fryer Vegetables
+For more easy air-fried vegetable recipes, check out this recipe collection: Best Air Fryer Vegetables

 Ingredients- Notes & Variations

-- Kale- I prefer to use regular kale since baby kale leaves may burn fast.
+- Kale- I prefer using regular kale since baby kale leaves may burn fast.
 Buy a kale bunch with vibrant green, firm leaves (not limp).
 Feel free to take a store-ready shortcut by picking up a bag of triple-washed kale leaves from the salad section.

-- Oil- Any nuetral oil will work here.
+- Oil- Any neutral oil will work here.
 I use avocado or olive oil.

-- Parmesan Kale Chips: Sprinkle 1-2 tablespoons of grated paremsan cheese along with the seasoning and enjoy a salty-nutty flavor.
-Skip the salt if adding pamesan.
+- Parmesan Kale Chips: 2 tablespoons of grated parmesan cheese and seasoning.
+Skip the salt if adding parmesan.

 - Spicy Kale Chips: Add ⅛ teaspoon cayenne to the seasoning.